-March 7, 1914 issue of All-Story Weekly is a rare and outstanding on, much sought-after
+March 7, 1914 issue of All-Story Weekly is a rare and outstanding

-Edgar Rice Burroughs' fantasy novel, The Eternal Lover, honored
+first printing of Edgar Rice Burroughs' fantasy novel, The Eternal Lover,

-still another reason why the issue has a peculiar value.
+there is still another reason why the issue has a peculiar value.
 Tucked

 the imaginative school of fiction.
 Because of this and because of the probable